-This report contains the Test Module TM PEFC SC 5-4 entitled "Testing the voltage and the power as a function of the current density following an on/off profile versus time (Accelerated ageing on/off cycling test for a PEFC single cell)".
+This report contains the Test Module TM PEFC SC 5-7 entitled "Testing the voltage and the power as a function of the current density following a dynamic profile versus time (Dynamic load cycling ageing test for a PEFC single cell)".
 The module is a general characterization method used in research and development of PEFC with no target application.
 It may be used as a baseline measure to qualify fuel cells and its components in any given application.